 Can detect from magnetization within Earth's upper rock strata...see book for more on this...

-- Sun's magnetic field also reverses regularly, every 22 years.
-(Related to droughts on earth?) - Smaller and faster fluctuations in Earth's field are from varying ion winds in atmosphere.
+- Sun's magnetic field also reverses regularly, every 22 years. - Smaller and faster fluctuations in Earth's field are from varying ion winds in atmosphere.
 Ions created from solar ultraviolet and x-rays interacting with atmospheric atoms.

 Cosmic rays